tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Record Padding

-All encrypted TLS records can be padded to inflate the size of the TLSCipherText.
+All encrypted TLS records can be padded to inflate the size of the TLSCiphertext.
 This allows the sender to hide the size of the traffic from an observer.

 When generating a TLSCiphertext record, implementations MAY choose to